 Crunchy or soft baked.
 Dark chocolate or semisweet.
+A little bit of chocolate or big pools of melty dark chocolate.
 We all have our idea of the perfect chocolate chip cookie.

 Want to know mine?
-It’s got rich brown butter, soft baked, filled with huge pools of dark chocolate chunks, then sprinkled lightly with a little salt.
+These Chocolate Chunk Cookies!
+They’ve got rich browned butter, they’re soft baked and chewy, filled with huge pools of dark chocolate chunks, then sprinkled lightly with a little salt.

 Here’s what you’ll need to make these cookies!
 Scroll down for a few notes about brown butter and the best chocolate to use for these perfectly dark chocolate chunks.